syncfusion-content/xamarin-docs/Xamarin/Charts/axis.md

 ---
 layout: post
 title: Axis in Xamarin Charts control | Syncfusion
-description: Learn here all about Axis support in Syncfusion Xamarin Charts (SfChart) control and more.
+description: Learn here all about Axis support in Syncfusion Xamarin Charts (SfChart) control, its elements and more.
 platform: xamarin
 control: Chart
 documentation: ug